 As explained above, it’s not too much of a stretch to say that Circling initially specifically grew out of a group of men meeting up to support each other.

 A few months after it ended, about eight men who had regularly attended the Arete Men’s Circle wanted to keep Circling up on the beach – among them Aaron Pava, David Shakiban, Tom Wroble, and Yurik Riegel – took the best parts of the old circle and added positive changes, and founded a new Wednesday night men’s circle that met on the beach.
 The new circle put an emphasis on helping men to find and live their life purpose, which was inspired by the teachings of David Deida and Landmark Education’s “Advanced Course” and “Self Expression and Leadership Program”.
 They innovatively gave this new men’s circle the name “The Men’s Circle”.

 TMC has since grown into a whole other lineage offshoot of Circling, one that:

 * I personally love, appreciate, and have gained great value from (and recently rejoined)

-* a thousands plus men have participated in over the years
+* a thousand plus men have participated in over the years

 * is many of those men’s only experience with Circling